briggstwitchell/git-workshop/intro/git-vs-github.md

 The same goes for GitLab, BitBucket, etc. We need these hosting websites to use git to collaborate with other software developers.

 We will be learning about using GitHub later in the workshop, but first, we need to know Git.

+In order to follow along with the last section of the workshop, you will need a GitHub profile.
+If you don't have one yet, you can [sign up for a free account](https://github.com/join).